HOTEL ON THE PARK

 Be smitten

-There are top of the range walk-in showers, and a piece de resistance infinity bath in Catherine Sinclaire, where you can lie in the suds while water slides over the top and cascades away down the sides.
-What’s more the water is alight with all the colours of the rainbow and champagne-like bubbles lift you up as if you’re floating.
+top of the range walk-in showers, and a signature infinity bath in Catherine Sinclair, where you can lie in the suds while water cascades over the top.
+What’s more, it's lit with rainbow colours and champagne-like bubbles lift you up as if you’re floating.

 But then no one would blame you if you spent your entire break here in your bedroom.
 Room service, anyone?